mvrdevelopment/gdtf-din-spec/gdtf-spec.md

 Where:
 - FIXTURE_ID is the fixture ID is the value defined for the fixture instance.
 - CUSTOM_NAME_CHANNELFUCTION is the Custom Name for the ChannelFunction.
-Note that you all "."
+Note that all "."
 Separators can be replaced with "/".
 - FLOAT_VALUE_PHYSICAL is the physical value that the fixture should adopt.
 The values will be capped by the fixture by PhysicalFrom and PhysicalTo.
 - FLOAT_VALUE_PERCENT is the percent value that the fixture should adopt.
 The values can be between 0 and 100.